 - MAINTAINING TECHNIQUE THROUGH FATIGUE: When your swimmer gets tired, it’s the easy choice to revert to sloppy technique in order to make the interval and finish the set.
 Choosing to focus on technique through fatigue is the difficult decision, but more beneficial in the long run.
 Your swimmer will learn from Brett and Roland how to handle fatigue in practice and races.

 - RECOVERY: While training is important for swimming faster and gaining strength, recovery is just as important to make sure that you can keep training at a high level.
 While you can buy fancy products to help you recover, some of the most important things like getting enough sleep, staying hydrated, and stretching before and after practice are free!

-Swimmers and parents are invited to ask Brett and Bruno questions during a Q&A session.
+Swimmers and parents are invited to ask Brett and Roland questions during a Q&A session.
 Gain insight into their training philosophies, diet and nutrition, and recovery tactics.

-Learn the same drills that Brett teaches his swimmers like Bruno to achieve fast and efficient techniques.
+Learn the same drills that Brett teaches elite swimmers like Roland to achieve fast and efficient techniques.
 Then get the chance to practice and get feedback from an Olympic coach!

 PUT YOUR SKILLS TO THE TEST

 Practice what you've learned by taking your stroke to your top speed with a set from one of the best coaches and one of the best swimmers in the world!
 Hold on to your form while having the opportunity to challenge yourself.